adswa/dl-workshop/docs/content/getting_started.md

-Title:   Getting started
+Title:   Workshop preparations
 Summary: Session 0: Prerequisites and installation instructions
 Authors: Adina Wagner
 Date:    2020

+# Software installation

-If you want to work on your own machine during the workshop, please make sure that you install the relevant software and set it up appropriately in advance.
+If you want to work on your own machine during the workshop, please make sure to install the relevant software in advance.
 At the end of this page, a short script can help you to verify that everything works as it should.
 If you run into problems, please get in touch **prior** to the workshop.
-We are happy to help with installation problems or general questions, but a virtual workshop does not allow for any concurrent user support and help, unfortunately, and we thus won't be able to deal with problems that surface during the sessions.
+We are happy to help with installation problems or general questions any time, but have limited time during concurrent teaching in a virtual workshop setting.
 Reach out to us about problems as early as you can by filing an issue on our GitHub repository: [github.com/adswa/dl-workshop](https://github.com/adswa/dl-workshop/issues/new).

 If you haven't set up the software, you can log into a Jupyter Hub instance we will provide.